What is Long Polling?

 What technologies are used to implement long polling?

-This widely used long polling approach leverages HTTP to maintain a long-lived client-server connection.
+HTTP long polling is a widely used long polling approach that leverages HTTP to maintain a long-lived client-server connection.
 The client sends a request, which the server holds open until new data is available or a timeout occurs.
 Once the server responds, the client immediately sends another request, continuing the cycle.
 This method is simple to implement and requires no special backend technologies.

 Long Polling Error Handling